Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Evidence or data that will assist in proving the valuation of property was incorrectly assessed as of January 1 can also be included such as:

 Important: Protest documents are public records and cannot be returned.
 Please redact sensitive information such as birth dates, social security numbers, credit card numbers and/or bank account numbers.

 If you filed electronically, supporting documentation can be uploaded at that time.
-Documents can also be submitted to the County Clerk's Office via email, fax 402-441-8728, or by mail or in person at:
+Documents can also be submitted with the protest filing at the County Clerk's Office at 555 South 10th Street, Room 108, Lincoln, NE 68508.

 Hearings are scheduled for those who would like to discuss their property with a referee.
 The referee will consider all testimony and documentation prior to making a value recommendation to the Lancaster County Board of Equalization.

 Referees are impartial professional appraisers or similarly qualified individuals who conduct protest hearings on behalf of the Lancaster County Board of Equalization.
 They are not county employees.